sumo300/biggy/README.md

 ## Relational Database Engines
 If your needs grow beyond storage to a flat JSON file, you can easily use SQLite or Posgres as a backing store for both document structures and standard relational table data.

+If we use `pgDocumentStore` or `sqliteDocumentstore`, our objects are serialilzed into JSON and stored in the `body` field of a record.

+if we use `pgRelationalStore` or `sqliteRelationalStore`, data is read/written to the source table as we would expect.

-Our primary Relational store of choice is, and has been, Postgresql.
+Our primary relational store of choice is, and has been, Postgresql.
 Not only is Postgres an amzing database, it has a JSON datatype right out of the box, which lends itself easily to the document storage aspects of Biggy.

 In between the flat JSON file and a full-blown Posgres install is SQLite.
 SQLite is a file-based local relational storate option offering some really nice performance characteristics.